postplayhouse/postplayhouse.com/src/routes/(app)/donate/+page.md

 Please make all checks payable to Post Playhouse and include your name, mailing address, and email address so we can contact you regarding your benefits.

-# Contributor Levels
+# Annual Fund Giving Societies

-### Sponsor: ${sponsorAmount} -- $99
+## Sponsor: ${sponsorAmount} – $99

-Invitations to exclusive donor events
+- Invitations to donor exclusive events
+- Primary access to next season’s show announcement

-### Sustainer: $100 -- $499
+## Sustainer: $100 – $249

-All Sponsor benefits plus name recognition in the theatre lobby and in our annual report
+_All of the above plus:_

+- Name recognition in Playhouse lobby’s donor listing
+- Digital Copy of Post Playhouse Annual Report

+## Friends of the Post Playhouse: $250 – $499

+_All of the above plus:_

+- 2 complimentary tickets for opening night of 1 show of your choice

-### Signature Supporter: $500 -- $999
+## Signature Supporter: $500 – $999

+_All of the above plus:_

-All Sustainer benefits plus 2 complimentary tickets and invitations to an opening night performance and celebration of 1 show of your choice
+- 4 complimentary tickets total for opening night of 1 show of your choice
+- Invitation to 1 post-show celebration of opening night show of your choice

-### Artistic Director’s Society: $1,000 -- $5,999
+## Artistic Director Society: $1,000 – $4,999

-All Signature Supporter benefits plus 2 more tickets and invitations to an opening night celebration
+_All of the above plus:_

+- 6 complimentary tickets total for opening night of 1 show of your choice
+- Invitation to 2 post-show celebrations of opening night shows of your choice

-### Show Sponsor: $6,000 -- $9,999
+## Show Sponsor: $6,000 – $9,999

-All Artistic Director’s Society benefits plus 6 additional complimentary tickets (10 total) to the opening night performance and celebration of your sponsored show.
-Complimentary pre-show buffet for opening night for your 10 guests at the Fort Robinson Restaurant in the Lodge.
-Your name will receive recognition in the preshow announcement for each performance.
-Other perks include a behind the scenes tour, name recognition on our website, highway signs, and many other printed materials.

-## Prefer to donate something else?

-Contact us and we would be happy to let you know what our current needs are!
+_All of the above plus:_

+- 10 complimentary tickets total for opening night of 1 show of your choice
+- Dinner for 6 at the Fort Robinson Restaurant prior to 1 performance of sponsored show -Name recognition in pre-show announcement prior to every performance
+- Name or Logo recognition in:
+  - Post Playhouse season brochure (7,000 copies)
+  - Program book — handed out at every performance (10,000 copies)
+  - Post Playhouse lobby
+- Exclusive backstage tour for 6 persons
+- Invitation for 2 persons to 1 open dress rehearsal

 <DonateBtn/>